 EFV Conditions and Information

-Safety Benefits: An EFV is designed to shut off the flow of natural gas if a service line is inadvertently dug into by a home owner or contractor during excavation.
+Safety Benefits: There are many potential safety benefits that may be derived from installing an EFV.
+An EFV is designed to shut off the flow of natural gas automatically if a service line is ruptured.
+(For example, if a service line is inadvertently dug into by a homeowner or contractor during excavation.)
 Restricting the gas flow after a gas service line is damaged may decrease the potential for property damage and/or injury.

 What an EFV cannot do: Installation of an EFV will not protect against leaks on customer appliances or house piping.
 EFVs also do not protect against leaks on the gas meter or slow leaks on the service line.

-- For your safety always call 811 to have gas line and other buried utilities marked before allowing anyone to dig in your yard.
+For your safety always call 811 to have a gas line and other buried utilities marked before allowing anyone to dig in your yard.